ryoheiyasuda/FLIMage_Installer/README.md

 * It is compiled in x64 configuration in "debug" mode.

 * If you want support, please contact Florida Lifetime Imaging LLC (info@lifetime-imaging.com).

-* Installation time should be ~1 min.

-* Manuals, sample scripts and data can be found in {Documents}/FLIMage/